Police respond to reported active shooter at UPS facility

-Police have surrounded a United Parcel Service facility in New Jersey in response to a reported active shooter.
+Police have surrounded the loading dock area of a UPS facility in New Jersey in response to a reported active shooter.

 Television images show police cars surrounding the loading dock area of the building in Logan Township, about 20 miles (32 kilometers) south of Philadelphia.